Yuval207/Yuval207/README.md

 </p>

 ## 👨‍💻About Me
-* 🌉 &nbsp;I'm from Delhi, India.

-* 🧠 &nbsp;I’m currently learning Data Structures and Algorithms(DSA) in Cpp.
-* 🧠 &nbsp;Also getting my hands into Machine learning.
+* 🧠 &nbsp;I’m currently getting my hands into Machine learning.
+* 🧠 &nbsp;Also struggling to learn Data Structures.

 ---